Lexical Words and Language Learning

 5 March, 2024

 One of the most important aspects of learning a language is knowing the items that make up its vocabulary, also known as its lexis or lexicon.
 If we add to this set of lexical items the necessary rules to combine them, i.e. the morphosyntax of a language, speakers will be able to communicate their ideas in a variety of contexts.
 But what items become part of the lexis, and how?
-In this article, we will discuss the concepts of high-frequency lexis and low-frequency lexis and how they can help L2 learners incorporate new vocabulary.
+In this article, we will discuss the concepts of lexical words, high-frequency lexis and low-frequency lexis and how they can help L2 learners incorporate new vocabulary.

 What is a word?